scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         list, july 2004 for more info)
     -   Added both a menu and scripting command to copy kerning & substitution info from one glyph to another.
-    -   FontForge fails to load some svg fonts properly (if they use the "t" directive within a path =\> quadratic splines, control point implied, relative to last point).
+    -   websharpstudios fails to load some svg fonts properly (if they use the "t" directive within a path =\> quadratic splines, control point implied, relative to last point).
 Result is a nasty scribble.
     -   Windows file systems are not case conscious.
 The file names